1989, I am 15.

 It is all in fun and everybody is at the same level of ability to make, throw, and dodge snowballs.
 From time to time we get lucky shots where a snowball crunches into its target making us feel like masters of our realm.
 Until the next missed throw reveals that we master no realms.

 Nick is a kid from the neighborhood.
 A star athlete.
 He’s on both the wrestling and baseball team.
-He is that somebody that you never want to egg on into any form of competition especially a snowball fight because he will win, as in its a useless excercise to pretend you can compete.
+He is that somebody that you never want to egg on into any form of competition especially a snowball fight.

 In a blink, Nick can turn a cupped handful of snow into a hard compacted snow-baseball.
 Not only is he deadly accurate with rapid-fire ability but his snowballs are thrown with an intention and aggression.
 They aim to seek out and destroy the target.